-PAE is an outpatient procedure that requires no anesthesia.
-It has a high success rate (75-95%), a fast recovery, minimal complications and a low risk of sexual side effects.
+Unlike TURP, PAE requires no anesthesia.
+It has a high success rate (75-95%), a faster recovery, fewer complications and a lower risk of sexual side effects.

 COMPLICATIONS OF PAE

 PAE should only be performed by a trained and experienced interventional radiologist.
 Complications with this procedure are rare, and can include infection at the catheter insertion site, nausea, vomiting, fever, pelvic pain, and frequent or painful urination.